Multiple measurements on an uncollapsed entangled two-photon state: Relativity of a quantum state's collapse in MLF model

 From an inspection of the Fig.~\ref{fig1b} follows, that after the measurement is taken in time $T_1'$, at point $X_1'$ by the detector $D$ at rest in reference frame $S$, there are places $x'$ at which a second measurement on the uncollapsed state $\vert \psi \rangle$ can be taken at a time $t'$ subsequent to the measurement time $T_1'$.
 The triangle-shaped area of the space-time points satisfying these requirements is depicted in Fig.~\ref{fig1b} by the orange color.
 The lower line of the triangle is given by the equation

 while the upper line of the triangle $t_c'(x')$ by Eq.~(\ref{e4}).
 Both lines have ending point in the measurement point $(T_1',X_1')$.
 In order to keep the measurement by detector $D$ unaffected, the second measurement has to be performed by a detector at rest in reference frame $S'$ at space-time point located in orange triangle in Fig.~\ref{fig1b}.
 In this scenario, both detectors take measurements on an uncollapsed QS $\vert \psi \rangle$.
 We develop this idea in detail at the end of this section.
+An evolution of the quantum state $\vert \psi \rangle$ subjected to a measurement by the detector $D$ with arbitrary constant velocity, as described in this paragraph, can be inspected as well by means of PLF, H\&K and A\&A collapse models.
+They are introduced in detail in Appendices~A,C and D, respectively.

+If a second measurement in reference frame $S'$ was taken at space-time point in the blue area (see Fig.~\ref{fig1b}), the measurement is considered to be taken on the already collapsed state $\vert \psi \rangle$.
+The measurement, as observed in reference frame $S'$, is taken prior to the first measurement by detector $D$.
+For detailed discussion of this case, see Appendix~E.

 The time interval $\Delta t_c'$ at position $x'$, in which a measurement on an uncollapsed state $\vert \psi \rangle$ can be taken in the moving reference frame $S'$, after the first measurement has been taken by the detector $D$ in the reference frame $S$ at space-time point $(T_1',X_1')$, is expressed by the equation